deeplearning4j/deeplearning4j/mnist-for-beginners.md

 final int numColumns = 28; // The number of columns of a matrix. int outputNum = 10; // Number of possible outcomes (e.g. labels 0 through 9).
 int batchSize = 128; // How many examples to fetch with each step. int rngSeed = 123; // This random-number generator applies a seed to ensure that the same initial weights are used when training.
 We’ll explain why this matters later. int numEpochs = 15; // An epoch is a complete pass through a given dataset.
 ```
 In our example, each MNIST image is 28x28 pixels, which correlate with a 28 **numRows** x 28 **numColumns** matrix (matrices are the fundamental data structures of deep learning).
 Furthermore, MNIST contains 10 possible outcomes (the labels numbered 0 - 9) which is our **outputNum**.

 The **batchSize** and **numEpochs** have to be chosen based on experience.
 A larger batch size results in faster training, while more epochs result in better accuracy.
-However, there are diminishing returns after a certain number of epochs, so there is a trade offbetween accuracy and training speed.
+However, there are diminishing returns after a certain number of epochs, so there is a trade off between accuracy and training speed.
 In general, you’ll need to experiment to discover the optimal values.
 We’ve set reasonable defaults in this example.

 ### Fetching the MNIST Data
 ```